-B. Responsibilities of Other Lawyers
+В. Responsibilities of Other Lawyers

-When an impaired lawyer is "unable or unwilling to deal with the consequences of his [or her] impairment," firm lawyers and the impaired lawyer's supervisors who know of the impaired lawyer's conduct have an obligation to take steps to protect the client and ensure that the impaired lawyer complies with the rules and the State Bar Act.
+When an impaired lawyer is "unable or unwilling to deal with the consequences of his [or her] impairment," firm lawyers and the impaired lawyer's supervisors who know of the impaired lawyer's conduct have an obligation to take steps to protect the client and ensure the impaired lawyer's compliance with the rules and the State Bar Act.
 ABA Formal Ethics Opn.
 No. 03-429; 19 Law.
 Man.
 Prof. Conduct 380 (2003).
 The other lawyers owe responsibilities to the affected client, the impaired lawyer, and the firm.
 Although a lawyer's paramount obligation is to take steps to protect the interests of the client(s), other ethical obligations cannot be ignored.
 Id. at p.
 4.

 Each lawyer in a firm has an independent ethical obligation to protect the interests of the firm's clients.
-Generally, when a client retains a law firm, the client's relationship extends to all attorneys in the firm.15 "Every attorney, including an associate . . . , must exercise professional
+Generally, when a client retains a law firm, the client's relationship extends to all attorneys in the firm.
+14 "Every attorney, including an associate . . . , must exercise professional

-Rule 1.16(a)(2) imposes a duty to withdraw where there is a prospective violation of another rule of professional conduct (e.g., rule against representing conflicting interests) or a provision of the State Bar Act.
+Rule 1.16(a)(2) imposes a duty to withdraw where there is a prospective violation of another Rule of Professional Conduct (e.g., rule against representing conflicting interests) or a provision of the State Bar Act.
 This rule does not mandate withdrawal for past violations (although past violations may result in disqualification by court order).
 Withdrawal is mandatory only where continued employment "will result" in ethical violations (i.e., where it is reasonably clear that the rules will be violated).
 Withdrawal is permissive, not mandatory, where such violations are merely "likely" (rule 1.16(b)(9)).
 Tuft et. al, Cal.
 Practice Guide: Professional Responsibility (The Rutter Group 2019) Ch.
 10-B.

-[&]quot;An attorney who is physically or mentally unable to serve the client effectively must withdraw.
+&quot;An attorney who is physically or mentally unable to serve the client effectively must withdraw.
 (Rule of Professional Conduct 1.16(a)(3).)
 These unfortunate situations range from alcohol and drug problems to terminal illnesses."
 Younger, Younger on California Motions (2d. ed.
 2019) § 17:4.

 See Cal.
 State Bar Formal Opn.
 No. 2014-190 [accepting "the basic premise that all attorneys in a law firm owe duties - including ethical duties - to each of the firm's clients.
 What will differ, however, among attorneys is what steps those attorneys must take to discharge those duties."] (citing Cal.
 State Bar Formal Opn.
 No. 1981-64 [opining that all attorneys employed by a legal services program owe identical professional responsibilities to clients of the program] and several California cases in the legal malpractice context).
 See also Blackmon v.
 Hale (1970) 1 Cal.3d 548, 558 [83 Cal.Rptr.
+194]; Cal.
+State Bar Formal Opn.
+No. 1981-64 [stating that attorneys of a private law firm share responsibilities with their firm for representation of their clients].

-194] [finding that judgment in the best interest of his clients and must take steps which are necessary to assure competent representation for his client[.]"
+judgment in the best interest of his clients and must take steps which are necessary to assure competent representation for his client[.]"
 Los Angeles County Bar Assn.
 Formal.
 Opn.
 No. 383 (1979).
-The duties discussed herein are generally limited to lawyers with knowledge of the impaired lawyer's misconduct, but managerial lawyers are also responsible for ensuring that the firm has policies and procedures in place giving reasonable assurance that all lawyers in the firm comply with the rules and the State Bar Act.
 An impaired lawyer's failure to fulfill ethical responsibilities and/or take appropriate action to protect a client does not excuse other lawyers who know of the impaired lawyer's conduct and relevant facts from fulfilling their own professional responsibilities, including taking reasonable remedial measures to protect the client.